wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 3. The data layout design allows finding the base block with the pointer value by aligning the value down to 4MB boundary

+**Lowlight:**

+1. How to keep atomicity of GC?
+How to make sure that log chunk allocation and free are always atomic?

 This paper proposes FlatStore, a log-structured key-value store architecture running on byte-addressable NVDIMM, which features low write amplification.
 The paper identifies a few issues with previously proposed designs.
 First, these designs often generate extra writes to